survivejs/qwik-katas/katas/kata-01.md

 4. Create a new component called `Inventory` and render a mock text (say "inventory goes here") through it
 5. Render the new `Inventory` component through the application
 6. Render the `Inventory` component twice
-7. Parametrize the `Inventory` component so that you can pass a `title` string to it and render the passed string instead of the mock text
+7. Parametrize the `Inventory` component so that you can pass a `title` string to it and render the passed string instead of the mock text and define titles for the inventories
-8. Render another `Inventory` component with a different `title`

 ## Navigation